deepaksamuel/ehep-2023/README.md

 IMPORTANT: Please uncheck the ```GEANT4_INSTALL_DATA``` or else the datasets will be automatically downloaded again

 The sixth step is clicking on the ```configure``` button which leads you to another popup asking you to choose the compiler and so on.
+The default option is ```use default native compilers``` with ```Unix Makefiles``` in the dropdown.
 Unless you know what you are doing, accept the defaults.
 If you see no erros reported in the log, you can go on to the next step.
 In case of errors, you may have to install additional dependencies reported therein.

 The sevent step is clicking on the ```Generate`` button.
 Once again, you may have to check for any errors reported at this stage.